shaunchuah/musicsamples/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 <!-- Customisation -->
 ## Customisation

+### Project Architecture Overview

+* app: main application logic
+* authentication: all authentication handling/views here
+* core: settings.py and templates/css/js lives here
+* media: local media folder for development
+* staticfiles: local staticfiles folder

+### Customisation Tips

 Here are some tips for customising this to suit your workflow:
 * The main logic sits in the app folder
 * Modify the main model in app/models.py - add fields that you want to QC on - think of it like an excel spreadsheet with column headers that you specify here
-* If you do alter the model - alter 1.
-SampleForm in app/forms.py and 2. export_excel function in views.py
+* If you do alter the model - you may wish to alter:
+1. SampleForm in app/forms.py
+2. export_excel function in views.py
+3. sample-detail.html in core/templates
 * Dropdown select fields are configured in app/forms.py
 * Most of the view logic is in app/views.py.
 I have written this mostly in function based views to make it explicit and easy to identify where you wish to alter the workflow rather than class based views.
 I appreciated this means the views.py file is more verbose but hopefully this helps you customise this to fit what you're trying to achieve.
 * The templates are found in core/templates.
 Most functions are using a single template for a single view so you can customise particular aspects as you desire